OnlySri/GharNirman/README.md

 # GharNirman
-This is my capstne project ofr aibased tender Bidding and cost estimation
+This is my capstne project of AI based tender Bidding and cost estimation.